CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 There are two main sources of backgrounds contributing to the search, *prompt* and *fake* background.
 The prompt background is due to charged leptons which failed the lepton reconstruction, but leave a track in the tracker and are thus not included in the ParticleFlow candidates.
 Fake tracks originate from pattern recogniction errors, which produce tracks not originating from real particles.

-A precise determination for these types of backgrounds requires a data-diven method.
+A trustworthy determination for these types of backgrounds requires a data-diven method.
 A general introduction to data-diven methods is given [here](http://www.desy.de/~csander/Talks/120223_SFB_DataDrivenBackgrounds.pdf).

 ### 5.a) Prompt background

 The prompt background is the name given to SM events with a disappearing track that arises because of the presence of a true electron.
-The method for estimating this background is based on a single-lepton control region.
+The method for estimating this background is based on there being a relationship between the single-lepton control region and the single-disappearing track region.
 Transfer factors (kappa factors) are derived that relate the count in the single lepton control region to the count in the signal region.

 The single-lepton control region is defined as being analogous to the signal region, but where the requirement of there being 1 disappearing track is replaced by the requirement of there being one well-reconstructed lepton: